 Knowing what you need will help you select a solution to meet those needs.
 Working with Enterprise LMS customers, Accord recognizes the value of an LMS that can align to your organizational learning structure and needs, not the other way around.
 Answering the above questions will help you identify exactly how you’ll need to group and segregate your users and delegate the administration of those users and their content.
 This article examines two key features that help the Accord LMS align to your organizational structure.

-A Team, in the Accord LMS, is used to define a distinct group of Learners and what they can access in terms of Courses and Learning Roles.
+In our online learning platform, a Team is used to define a distinct group of Learners and what they can access in terms of Courses and Learning Roles.
 Teams can also have LMS Admin assignments.
-Here are a few ways that Teams can support your unique learning environment:
+Here are a few ways that Teams can support your unique e-learning environment:

 - Learners - Teams are good for grouping Learners along organizational charts, or geographic locations.